chinese brown sauce recipe best stir fry homemade noodles casserole wood spoon

 We moved when I was 10.
 It never dawned on me that might be the last time in my life I would experience my favorite food.
 But it was.
 That is, until I had a true Eureka! moment.
 I discovered Nagi, the food blogger at RecipeTinEats.com.

 Seriously, for decades I have been on a mission to learn how to prepare really great Asian food—Japanese, Chinese, Thai—all of those cuisines, and sadly without much success.
 I could never get the sauce right.
-That’s because I’ve depended on bottled stuff in the Asian aisle of the grocery store.
+That’s because I’ve depended on bottled stuff in the Asian aisle of the grocery store, hoping each time that it would be the best stir fry sauce.
 Over and again, I would be so disappointed.

 I wanted to figure out how to make the kind of cuisine I loved as a child —myself, at home.

 You may have already guessed where this is going.
-I’m excited to inform you that with Nagi’s help, I’ve learned how to make Chinese Brown Stir-Fry Sauce.
+I’m excited to inform you that with Nagi’s help, I’ve learned how to make Chinese Brown Sauce–the best stir fry sauce!

 Forget the bottled stuff